 - 1 ripe green pear

-Pour the cold water into a small bowl and sprinkle the gelatine over it.
+- Pour the cold water into a small bowl and sprinkle the gelatin over it.

-Let rest for 5 minutes, so the gentian can dissolve.
+- Let rest for 5 minutes, so the gelatin can dissolve.

 If you love food why not subscribe to my newsletter, I will drop you an email every now and then, just to say hi and send you a couple of recipes think you might love, like this Pear and Pomegranate Panna Cotta.